zacaryattack/academic-kickstart/content/post/Term Project/term project.md

 #{{% staticref "files/100 103 1997 Zacary Cotton - Term Project.ipynb" "newtab" %}}Please download my ipynb code here.{{% /staticref %}}

-To successfully execute this .ipynb file, the dirrectory 'boardgamegeek-reviews' must be located within the same dirrectory as this .ipynb file.The boardgamegeek-reviews dirrectory can be obtained from url:In this blog post we will develop a classifier to aid in the classification of comments onto a rating scale of 1 to 10 values.We begin by importing the necessary libraries and building the csv path in order to load the data, which upon download is located in a dirrectory called boardgamegeek-reviews, in csv file named 'bgg-13m-reviews.csv'.
+To successfully execute this .ipynb file, the dirrectory 'boardgamegeek-reviews' must be located within the same dirrectory as this .ipynb file.
+The boardgamegeek-reviews dirrectory can be obtained from [here](https://www.kaggle.com/jvanelteren/boardgamegeek-reviews).

+In this blog post we will develop a classifier to aid in the classification of comments onto a rating scale of 1 to 10 values.We begin by importing the necessary libraries and building the csv path in order to load the data, which upon download is located in a dirrectory called boardgamegeek-reviews, in csv file named 'bgg-13m-reviews.csv'.